pivorodrigues/devopstips/acsa.md

 - You can´t move an existing instance into a placement group.
 You can create an AMI from your existing instance, and then launch a new instance from the AMI into a placement group.

+#

+**Amazon WAF (Web Application Firewall)**

+A its most basic level, AWS WAF allows 3 different behaviours:

+  1. Allow all requests except the ones you specify

+  2. Block all requests except the ones you specify

+  3. Count the requests that match the properties you specify

+Extra protection against web attacks using conditions you specify.
+You can define conditions by using characteristics of web requests such as:

+  - IP addresses that requests originate from.

+  - Country that requests originate from.

+  - Values in request headers.

+  - Strings that appear in requests, either specific strings or string that match regular expression (regex) patterns.

+  - Lenght of requests.

+  - Presence of SQL code that is likely to be malicious (known as SQL injection).

+  - Presence of a script that is likely to be malicious (know as cross-sites-scripting)

+Obs: In the exam you will be given different scenarios and you will be asked how to block malicious IP addresses.

 ## Chapter 5: Databases on AWS <img src="images/aws-database.png" width="30px">